InterContinental Hotels Group plc (IHG) Ordinary 20 340/399p

 The shares were broadly flat following the announcement.

-We can understand some of the optimism.
-Despite occupancy levels taking a nosedive, and pricing going with it, IHG remained profitable last year.
+Markets have remained confident in IHG's recovery, highlighted by the high price-to-earnings value the group's traded on over the last couple of years.
+That's come down now, as profits have recovered, and we can understand some of the optimism.
+Despite occupancy levels taking a nosedive, and pricing going with it, IHG remained profitable in 2020.
 That's thanks to a stellar operating model - one we particularly admire.

-Despite having a portfolio of nearly 6,000 hotels globally, the group only owns 23.
+Despite having a portfolio just north of 6,000 hotels globally, the group only owns 19.
 Instead IHG licences a brand to the hotel owner, which means it's not on the hook for hotel running costs.
 That's kept cash burn to a minimum and enabled the group to offer support to its partners - with flexible payments and fee breaks.
-Keeping franchisees in business is crucial to IHG's business model, so this was the right (albeit expensive) move in our view.
+Keeping franchisees in business was crucial to IHG's business model, so this was the right (albeit expensive) move in our view.

 IHG key facts